 How to: Remove, Delete, and Exclude Items

 The procedure for taking items out of solutions, projects, and folders in Solution Explorer is straightforward.
 However, the project type determines whether you are deleting the file, keeping the file but removing it as an item in the project, or temporarily excluding it from the project or solution.
-For more general information about how projects manage files, see Item Management in Projects.
+For more general information about how projects manage files, see.

 Removing, deleting, and excluding each describe a different degree of disassociation from the project or solution.